 So what is aircrete?
 Aircrete is a lightweight concrete that is infused with air bubbles throughout and in some recipes is referred to as cellular concrete, foam concrete and aerated concrete; which are much used in commercial/industrial concrete building projects globally.
 Domegaia’s developments have made this medium accessible to every person!

-I’ve looked at everything I can find, from historical concrete builds that remain today, and now regularly, wanderer the trails of modern builds within the evolving aerated concrete build world.
+I’ve looked at everything I can find, from historical concrete builds that remain today to new concrete conpositions, and now regularly, wanderer the trails of modern building styles evolving in the aerated concrete build world.
 Every few days, I search out sites that include concrete organizations, scientific industrial reviews, builders, contractors, green building sites, DIY’s, Youtube, reference resources, etc, My gathering, thanks to web resources, includes US, Canada, Australia, Amsterdam, Africa, UK and other parts of the EU building with aircrete, aerated concrete, autoclaved concrete, foamcrete, etc., with a focus on dome building and architecture.

 With all of my gathering, I have so many bits of information tossing about inside my head, and within my notes.
-Now my task is to connect these information strands into something I can understand and share satisfactorily to others.
-After weeks of gathering research, mostly to assure myself that this could be real, I ordered the Domegaia prospectus, which I had to learn was a file download.
+Now my task is to connect these information strands into something I can understand and share satisfactorily with others.
+After weeks of research, mostly to assure myself that this could be real, I ordered the Domegaia prospectus, which I had to learn was a file download.